ACR Accreditation Notifications and Announcements

 Due to inability to obtain previously used material, JM Specialty Parts, the designated ACR MR phantom vendor, has begun using a different material for the Slice 5 insert.
 Although the insert design and material have changed, there is no impact on the current scanning requirements.
 The MR physics subcommittee tested and approved the material.
 It will be used in the manufacture of all new phantoms.
 If you possess a phantom with the old slice 5 insert, it is acceptable to use.

-The ACR Accreditation team will soon unveil an updated accreditation database called ACRedit Plus with a user-friendly interface and enhanced features.
-ACRedit Plus will be available for all modalities (except radiation oncology) and includes several new features.
+The ACR Accreditation team has unveiled an updated accreditation database called ACRedit Plus with a user-friendly interface and enhanced features.
+ACRedit Plus is available for all modalities (except radiation oncology) and includes several new features.

 - Dashboard: A user-friendly dashboard allows you to see all modalities up for renewal as well as pending activities for your accreditation process.
 In addition, the menu navigates you straight to the task you need to accomplish.

 - Mammography: Facilities with digital breast tomosynthesis (DBT) units will no longer have to apply as two separate units for Full-Field Digital and DBT.
 Instead, these units will apply as a single unit with modules.
 Facilities under this scenario will see an FDA-approved fee decrease over the current model as well as benefit from the more streamlined process.

 - Breast MRI: The Breast MRI Accreditation Program will become a module under the MRI Accreditation Program.
 Facilities that are currently accredited for Breast MRI will apply under the MRI Accreditation Program at the time of renewal.
 This will result in lower fees as well as the benefit of the more streamlined process.